neondatabase/website/content/docs/integrations/rust.md

 This topic describes how to create a Neon project and connect to it from a Rust app.

-To connect to Neon from a Rust app:

 1. [Create a Neon project](#create-a-neon-project)
 2. [Configure the connection](#configure-the-connection)